patch-ridermg48/goipay/README.md

 </div>

 ## Description
-> **Note:**
-> The project is in development.
-This is not a release version.
-> As for now, only XMR invoices are implemented.

 A lightweight crypto payment processor microservice, written in Golang, designed for creating and processing cryptocurrency invoices via gRPC.
 ### Supported Crypto